PaulApivat/paulapivat/content/post/list-to-df/index.md

 A couple days back I wrote a post summarizing how much Collections and Comprehension were used.
 Data was provided in the form of `lists`, either lists of `dictionaries` or `tuples`.
 And to answer questions *about* the data, the author often used `list comprehensions` - iterating through lists with a for-loop.
 I am beginning to see this as a very Python-centric way of approaching problems.

-As a long-time Excel, then R, user, this goes against my assumptions about data.
-I realize there is unstructured data and that **not** all data is tabular data.
-But so much of data *is* tabular I feel like it's reasonable to begin here (**note**: I'm open to other perspectives here, feel free to leave a comment below!).
+While **not** all data is tabular, so much of it *is* so its reasonable to assume that, more often that not, you'll be dealing with spreadsheet-like tabular data (**note**: I'm open to other perspectives here, feel free to leave a comment below!).

 In any case, I had this **itch** to go back to that chapter and ask: